the Art of Storytelling

 Disagreement

-The path to conflict resolution is never easy, but that makes excellent stories!
+The path to conflict resolution is never easy, but that is what makes excellent stories!
 Great stories involve the protagonist’s journeys to obtain what they require.
-The way to conflict resolution is never easy, but that is what makes great stories!

 Some Storytelling Techniques